 The figure under the robe was a woman, or maybe a girl.
 Her long black hair and tawny skin hinted she was from Port Diales, a trading city a week’s journey to the west.
 The jade bracelet she wore confirmed it – Dialesians (as they were known) held jade to be a sacred mineral and wore it much the way Societors wore fetishes on their hips.

 Seusea took the robe off the girl, whom she estimated was no older than eighteen.
-Underneath, she wore a translucent slip which failed to hide the curves of her young body.
+Underneath, she wore a translucent chemise which utterly failed to conceal the curves of her young body.
 Seusea stripped out of her own clothes and from a watertight pouch around her waist, brought out a thin long-sleeved black blouse and knee-length pants.
 She put these on, placing her old clothes back in the pouch.
 Over the top, she put on the girl’s robe.
 With that done, she bound and gagged the girl and laid her beside the trapdoor.

 Lastly, she produced a small jar of ointment from the pouch, and she applied this liberally to her face, hands and arms.
 She would no longer smell of the sewer.